 If a trader fails to comply with legal obligations, then the distance contract will be rendered unenforceable.
 The supplier is then exposed to the risk of criminal prosecution and fines of up to €60,000 or up to 18 months in prison, or to both.

-If the trader is in another EU member state, you can contact the European Consumer Centre Ireland (ECC Ireland) which is part of the European Consumer Centres Network (ECC-Net), It will contact the trader and try to resolve your dispute.
-If this is not successful, ECC Ireland will forward your case to an alternative dispute resolution (ADR) organisation in the other country.
-ADR should only be used as a last resort.
+If the trader is in another EU member state, you can contact the European Consumer Centre Ireland (ECC Ireland) which is part of the European Consumer Centres Network (ECC-Net) and it may contact the trader and try to resolve your dispute.
+If appropriate, ECC Ireland may forward your case to an alternative dispute resolution (ADR) organisation in the other country.
+ADR should be considered, before legal action, as an opportunity to settle a dispute out of court, if your attempts to resolve the dispute directly with a trader proved unsuccessful.
 You can get further information on ADR in the EU by contacting ECC Ireland.

 The online dispute resolution (ODR) Regulation (SI 500/2015) came into effect on 9 January 2016.
 A new online ODR platform developed and operated by the European Commission acts as a single point of contact for consumers and traders, within the EU, who seek to resolve disputes arising from online shopping.

 If the trader is based outside the EU, you can direct your complaint to Econsumer.gov after you have tried to solve the problem directly with the seller.
 Econsumer.gov also tries to protect consumers from internet scams.

 ECC Ireland has published a leaflet on online shopping (pdf).

 The Competition and Consumer Protection Commission website contains information on buying online.